Vshah21/Assignment/README.md

 - Add feature that adds the movie to the users favourites.

--The web page needs routing to different pages but still following the SPA rule.
+- The web page needs routing to different pages but still following the SPA rule.
 A react router dom dependency can be used in react.

 - Even though pg-promise is a good interface for nodejs, it only allows PostgresSql as a database which can be restricting if you would like to use another database.
 There are other tools such as knex.js, pg to connect and send requests to the database.